FOLLOW THE RULES

 If cellular service is available, serious injury or inability to walk must be reported to emergency services by dialing 112.
 In the most urgent and life threatening situations, it is important to adhere to the instructions and call 112 instead of family members and partners.

-If you have to withdraw, the easiest way is to return to the starting point by train from the railway station in Podbrdo (1st checkpoint) or when you reach Tolmin (3rd checkpoint, Hercules only).
-Withdrawing between the 1st and 3rd checkpoint is more challenging as the area is poorly accessible.
-In case of withdrawing (Hercules only) between the 3rd checkpoint and the finish line in Kobarid (e.g. in Livek or Kolovrat) you can use local HOP ON HOP OFF buses to reach finish line or main bus station (more information at https://www.soca-valley.com/sl/dolina-soce / sustainable-mobility /).
+If you have to withdraw, the easiest way is to return to the starting point by train from the railway station in Podbrdo (5DAY-1st checkpoint) or when you reach Tolmin (3rd checkpoint).
+Withdrawing between the 5DAY - 1st and 3rd checkpoint is more challenging as the area is poorly accessible.
+In case of withdrawing between Most na Soči and the finish line in Kobarid (e.g. in Livek or Kolovrat) you can use local HOP ON HOP OFF buses to reach finish line or main bus station (more information at https://www.soca-valley.com/sl/dolina-soce / sustainable-mobility/).

 The organizer has no obligation towards the participants who decide to withdraw.
-Participants will be responsible for making their own transportation arrangements.
+Participants are responsible for making their own transportation arrangements.
 However, please consult the event director if we can offer some help.

 THE ORGANIZER RESERVES THE RIGHT TO CHANGE THE RULES AND T&Cs.